fidals/stroyprombeton/README.md

 stroyprombeton.ru site's code

 ### Install dependencies
-Run `pip install --user -r requirements.txt`
+Run `pip install -r requirements.txt`

 ### Migrate data
 JSON for migrate data to PostgreSQL.
-You should put it in root of project. https://yadi.sk/d/9UDAK-fRtBn8S
+You should put it in root of project and run `transfer` command https://yadi.sk/d/9UDAK-fRtBn8S